aber0016/Machine_Learning_MLR_Classifaction_R/README.md

 -
 -

-Perfromance of both models was measured using
+Perfromance of both models was measured using RMSE (Root Mean Square Error).